kongware/ftor/README.md

 ## What

-ftor is a functional programming library that meaningfully adapts the functional paradigm for untyped environments.
+ftor is a functional programming library that adapts the functional paradigm sensibly for untyped environments.

 ## Why